kefelhelou/Node-Intro-Workshop-1/README.md

 We now have everything we need to start writing Node code in this repo and create our first http server!

 The next part of this tutorial will be done as a code along.

+#How we did it in class
+1. clone the repo;
+2. initialise JSON using `npm init` in terminal;
+3. create 2 other files which are (handlers.js and router.js in scr folder).
+4. Run the server in terminal `node src/server.js`
+5. Try to follow the steps, I am sorry if I forget any thing.
+6. Always Check your spelling if any problem occurs.